SymfonyCasts/testing/sfcasts/ep1/github-service-part-2.md

 Inside of `GithubService`, instantiate an HTTP client with `$client = HttpClient::create()`.
 To make a request, call `$client->request()`.
 This needs 2 things.
 1st: what HTTP method to use, like `GET` or `POST`.
 In this case, it should be `GET`.
-2nd: the URL.
-Use `https://api.github.com/repos/SymfonyCasts/dino-park/issues` to fetch all the "issues" from the `dino-park` repository.
+2nd: the URL, which I'll paste in for GitHub, to fetch all the "issues" from the `dino-park` repository.

 ## Parse the HTTP Response